What are fleas?

 Most flea products are a liquid spot-on medication applied to the skin on the back of your dog’s neck.
 There are many over the counter spot on products that are not as effective as prescription medicines.
 There has also been discussion recently about fleas becoming resistant to prescription medicines but it’s unclear if there truly is a resistance issue, as sometimes spot on treatments can fail for other reasons.
 Application error can be at fault, where the spot on solution isn’t applied to the skin but rather to the dog’s coat and wash off can also occur if the dog is bathed or gets wet soon after application.
 There are also oral products which have a rapid kill effect and are useful in heavy infestations or dogs that are experiencing allergic reactions to flea bites.

-- How do I prevent my dog from getting fleas?
+How do I stop my dog from getting fleas?

 The best approach to prevention is the use of a reliable, monthly flea product from your vet.
 There are lots of anti-parasite medications available so it’s best to discuss your dog’s risk factors for other parasites such as lungworm and ticks and ensure your dog has full protection.